edoballa/Project_EHR/README.md

 This project utilizes a Triplet Network, implemented using PyTorch, to generate feature embeddings, which are then classified using an AdaBoost classifier.
 The model is applied to the FIMMG dataset to predict the onset of Type 2 Diabetes (T2D), evaluating three distinct cases based on different subsets of features.
 The goal is to assess the model's ability to predict diabetes using varying levels of information from Electronic Health Records (EHR).

 ## Dataset
+**To obtain the FIMMG dataset in Excel format, request the VRAI research team at the following link:** https://vrai.dii.univpm.it/content/fimmg-dataset

 The project works with the FIMMG dataset, which contains medical and demographic data.
 We evaluate the model under three different cases, each focusing on a specific subset of features.

 ### Cases: